mikeckennedy/python_bytes_show_notes/transcripts/310-calling-all-tools-for-readmes.txt

 00:16:05 Correct.

-00:16:06 You can use something like UV-corn if you wanted to.
+00:16:06 You can use something like uvicorn if you wanted to.

 00:16:08 So it can operate as an ASG I-app.